cgreenhalgh/musiccodes/docs/inexactmatching.md

 ## inexact matching of delays

-Matching with timing is generally a little more fiddly.
+Matching with timing is generally more fiddly.

 For example, the following patterns might have been what the person intended to trigger with the timed phrase:

 - `C4,/0.5,D4` - the notes are correct but the gap/delay between them is different; this is a `delay` error and by default it is "worth" 1.
 - `C4,D4` - the notes are correct but the gap/delay is missing; this is also a `delay` error and by default it is "worth" 1 (since no delay is the same as a delay of 0, `/0`!).
 - `C4,/1.5,E5` - the second note is missing (a delete error), but the resulting delay(s) are also different (1.5 vs 1, or 0.5).
-(At some point I may fix this so that the delays around missed notes are combined, but currently they are not).
+(At some point I may try to fix this so that the delays around missed notes are combined, but currently they are not).

 You can adjust the relative weight given to delay/gap "errors" with the `matching profile` `delay cost` (default 1).